-Stop by Robben Ford’s East Nashville home for a visit and he may treat you to some strongly brewed coffee, point out the view from his living room window where songbirds frequent the feeders on his deck or discuss the finer points of the 1964 Gibson SG guitar conveniently resting near the sofa.
+Stop by Robben Ford’s East Nashville home for a visit and he may treat you to some strongly brewed coffee, point out the view from his living room window where songbirds frequent the feeders on his deck, or discuss the finer points of the 1964 Gibson SG guitar conveniently resting near the sofa.

 It wasn’t always this way for Ford.
 As an accomplished sideman and solo artist, he survived and thrived for decades in the fast-paced West Coast music scene.
 His resumé includes work with artists ranging from Miles Davis to George Harrison, Joni Mitchell to Mavis Staples.
 Although his solo work has primarily focused on the blues, it has also encompassed rock, jazz, funk, folk, and more.

 “It was perhaps the second time I came to Nashville that I met Vince Gill,” Ford recalls.
-“He said, ‘If you’re ever in town again call me.’
+“He said, ‘If you’re ever in town again, call me.’
 So the next time I was here I got in touch with him and we hung out.
 At that time, I still saw Nashville as an opportunity — a place to get together with somebody famous, write a hit song, and make lots of money.”

 “I’m embarrassed for myself now.
-[I’d forgotten] how to relax.
-I didn’t mean to be an asshole, but I was really trying to conduct the moment in a way, because I wanted something for me.
-I’ve never apologized to him directly, but we’ve hung out since then so everything’s fine.
-That experience brought it home to me.
-‘What are you doing?
+[I’d forgotten] how to relax!
+I didn’t mean to be an asshole, but I was really trying to conduct the moment, in a way, because I wanted something for me.
+I’ve never apologized to him directly, but we’ve hung out since then, so everything’s fine.
+That experience brought it home to me: ‘What are you doing?
 You’re just using people if you act like that.’
 It will roll out if it’s meant to be.”

-ord’s Music City epiphany became a path back to the beginnings of his musical career and the experiences that first inspired him.
+Ford’s Music City epiphany became a path back to the beginnings of his musical career and the experiences that first inspired him.

-Born in Woodlake, California, Ford grew up in Ukiah, in the heart of Mendocino County.
+Born in Woodlake, Calif., Ford grew up in Ukiah, in the heart of Mendocino County.
 “Both of my parents were musical,” Ford says.
 “My father used to play guitar and harmonica and sing.
 He had a really good falsetto voice.
 I didn’t know it at the time, but it was interesting to discover later he was singing like Hank Williams.
 My mother played piano and also had a lovely voice.
-There was a lot of church and a lot of Sundays singing in church.”
+There was a lot of church, and a lot of Sundays singing in church.”

 In addition to country and gospel, pop radio and rock ’n’ roll were enormous influences.
 His tastes were also sparked by a steady and diverse supply of records.

 “One of my earliest memories of music was when my parents joined a record club,” he recalls.
 “It was a big thing in those days.
 You’d buy a record player and they’d send you six records, and then you’d have a subscription.
 Every month you’d get another three albums.
-In particular we had a record of [Maurice Ravel’s] Boléro, and I used to conduct it.
+In particular we had a record of [Maurice Ravel’s] Boléro, and I used to ‘conduct’ it.
 I also listened to a lot of jazz from the 1960s, which I still believe is jazz’s greatest period.”

-He became fascinated with the saxophone at age 10 and played the instrument through high school, Ford’s true musical love affair began when he was 13 with the guitar, an instrument that soon led him to his first real musical hero.
+He became fascinated with the saxophone at age 10 and played the instrument through high school, but his true love affair with music began at age 13 when he took up the guitar, the instrument that quickly led him to his first real musical hero.

 “I was maybe 14 when I heard Mike Bloomfield with the Paul Butterfield Blues Band,” Ford says.
 “That was it.
 I wanted to be Mike Bloomfield.”

-“I saw everybody and everybody was a blues guitar player because the blues is what they were all listening to.
+“I saw everybody, and everybody was a blues guitar player, because the blues is what they were all listening to.
 Rock guitar playing was just beginning to evolve in a whole new direction.”

 “I just knew I wanted to be a guitar player,” Ford says.
 “I never thought about it as a profession.
 It was just something that I loved and wanted to do.
 I never even thought about how I could make money as a guitar player — playing in a dance band or playing weddings.
 I saw myself as an artist, and if I didn’t have a gig, I just had no money.”

 “I never wanted to be the leader of a band,” he says.
 “Being with a group of like-minded musicians was always the best thing.
 I experienced this when I joined Joni Mitchell and The L.A.
 Express.
 The band was just fantastic musicians.
 I learned about collaboration and how to play with others instead of trying to be a star.
 Everybody was contributing to the musical moment.
 Joni Mitchell, who was a goddess, was just one of the gang.
 It’s something that few people get to experience, and to experience it when I was still young was an amazing blessing.
-I was only 22 and that was my college education — a college of collaboration, melody, and composition.”
+I was only 22, and that was my college education — a college of collaboration, melody, and composition.”

 “I’d been looking for about three years, before I moved in 2018,” Ford says.
 I looked all over — all the way out to Leiper’s Fork and back — and East Nashville was exactly where I wanted to be.”

-To partially replace his income from roadwork, Ford has turned his attention to educational work for aspiring guitarists.
+To make up the income he would have made on the road, Ford turned his attention to educating aspiring guitarists.
 “I’ve done a fair amount of instructional materials that have been good for me,” he says.
-“I recently launched a subscription-based channel — the Robben Ford Guitar Dojo on Trufire.com.
+“I recently launched a subscription-based channel, the ‘Robben Ford Guitar Dojo’ on Trufire.com.
 I’m offering beginning and intermediate lessons, a fresh lesson every week.
 We just rolled it out and it’s very cool.”

-“I’m a bit of a romantic, I want to make records where everybody is in the same room, all playing together, looking at each other, really glad they’re there, and they love the music as much as the artist and the producer.”
+“I’m a bit of a romantic.
+I want to make records where everybody is in the same room, all playing together, looking at each other, really glad they’re there, and they love the music as much as the artist and the producer.”

-“I saw Daniel at the (bi-annual music trade show) NAMM, performing by himself in a room with guitar and amp,” Ford says.
-“I wrote my name on a piece of paper and asked someone to give it to him but they never did.
-Once I was in Nashville I started asking about guitar players and someone mentioned Daniel.
+“I saw Daniel at the (biannual music trade show) NAMM, performing by himself in a room with guitar and amp,” Ford says.
+“I wrote my name on a piece of paper and asked someone to give it to him, but they never did.
+Once I was in Nashville I started asking about guitar players, and someone mentioned Daniel.
 I loved the vibe of his band and his songs, so I got in touch with him.

 In addition to finding talent in Nashville, Ford found a distributor for his fledgling label in what he calls a “very Nashville way.”

 “I ran into [singer-songwriter] A.J.
 Croce at the airport.
 I played on his first album back in 1993, and it turned out we live about five houses away from each other here in East Nashville.
 He was going to be recording at Compass Records’ studio, so I stopped by for a visit.
-Compass owners, Alison Brown and Garry West were there.
+Compass’ owners, Alison Brown and Garry West, were there.
 I had met them 20 years before at my niece’s wedding where she married Alison’s keyboard player.
-Garry asked me what I was doing, and I said, “I’ve started a small label.’
+Garry asked me what I was doing, and I said, ‘I’ve started a small label.’
 He said, ‘You got distribution?’ and I said, ‘Nope.’
 He said.
 ‘Call me.’ ”

 “Primarily I want to produce records, but no one is calling me to produce their records,” Ford says.
 “No one thinks of me as a producer.
 I’ve produced several of my own records, but people consider that a different thing from producing for others.
-If I can create a sound that gets peoples’ attention, someone might hire me to produce records.”
+If I can create a sound that gets people’s attention, someone might hire me to produce records.”

 Ford sees his work as a producer through the same lens of composition, comradeship, and collaboration that has guided him through his career as a sideman and as a solo artist.
 And while his musical pursuits have diversified, he still has time for the tried and true, such as the tracks he recently cut for a new album with Bill Evans and an upcoming live appearance at 3rd & Lindsley on March 21.
 As his new career has taken form over the last few years, Ford has realized that his transformation from West Coast musical troubadour to Music City Cat wasn’t really a dramatic reinvention, in his heart, he was always a Nashvillian.